MrThearMan/graphene-django-extensions/docs/mutations.md

 }
 ```

-This will create the Main entity and link an existing Sub entity with pk=2 to it.
+This will create the Main entity and link an existing Sub entity with `pk=2` to it.
 If the Sub entity does not exist, a 404 error will be raised.
 If the sub entity
 is already linked to another Main entity, this will be a no-op.

-If the 'pk' field is included with some other fields, the Sub entity will also be updated:
+If the `pk` field is included with some other fields, the Sub entity will also be updated:

 ```json
 {